Historic Taiping Tourist Attraction Heritage Trails

 Reputed to be a rain-drenched town with lush greenery, Taiping is peaceful and serene.

-The locals apart from playing rain forecasts appear nonchalant as they go about their daily lives.
+The locals, apart from playing rain forecasts, appear calm as they go about their daily lives.

 I tried to engage a few senior Taipingites to play rain forecasts with me.

 I look at the sky, it’s a brilliant blue.

 The oldies look at me and say flatly, “It’s the dry spell.
 We don’t play.”

 Taiping Lake Gardens were originally a former tin mine turned into ten artificial lakes, a jogging track around the beautiful environment.

 Taiping Zoo is the first zoo in Malaysia and houses over 2000 animals representing 160 local and exotic species.

 A familiar sight is the century-old Rain Trees drooping branches that seem to dip like fingers into the lake.